SassDoc/sassdoc.github.io/configuration/index.md

 autofill: []
 {% endhighlight %}

-Or you can enable only some annotations to be autofilled:
+Or you can enable only some annotations to be autofilled (here all supported annotations are listed):

 {% highlight yaml %}
 autofill:
+  - throw
+  - content
-  - throws
+  - require
 {% endhighlight %}

 ## Groups